 My mother’s eyes widened.
-“Mother, we can’t keep talking about this.
-If someone found out you’re talking about radical ideology...”
+“Ma, if someone found out you’re talking about radical ideology...”

 “Sugarcubes, Suzanne.
 Can’t I tell a couple stories to my granddaughter?
 Besides, you enjoyed those classes too...”
 Gran smiled.

-“Mother?
-You?”
+“Mom?
+You!?”
 My jaw dropped.
 That couldn’t be right.
-That was radical ideology, and my mother wasn’t someone I’d expect to start a rebellion.
+That was radical ideology.
+My mom wouldn’t start a rebellion.

-Mother placed a hand on my shoulder.
+Mom placed a hand on my shoulder.
 “It’s none of your concern now, Calista.
-We can’t do those things now.
+We can’t do those things anymore.
 We just need to stay in the system, keep our heads low, protect each other…”